CS-1400/CS-1400.github.io/_pages/errors.md

     main()
 {% endhighlight %}
 Console output when user enters 'y' instead of a number:
+{% highlight console %}
+How many cookies do you want? y
+Traceback (most recent call last):
+  File "main.py", line 7, in <module>
+    main()
+  File "main.py", line 3, in main
+    quantity = int(input('How many cookies do you want? '))
+ValueError: invalid literal for int() with base 10: 'y'
+{% endhighlight %}

 ### Proper exception handling
 {% highlight python %}